uspgamedev/programming-tutorial/level_01/README.md

 [love.mouse.getPosition()](https://love2d.org/wiki/love.mouse.getPosition).
 The atraction force should be inversely proportional to the distance from the ball to the cursor.

+Things might get a little crazy, but that is ok.
+If you want, you can try to stabilize the game as an extra exercise.

 Extra Stage
 -----------